DelroyGayle/KoolAIChess/TESTING.md

         2. It converted e4 to *e2e4* then played it as White's move
         3. Updated the chessboard and displayed it with White's move
         4. Then proceeded to fetch the next move from the input file
-        5. No further input therefore the Computer evaluated its own move - in this case *e7e6*
+        5. No further input therefore Kool AI evaluated its own move - in this case *e7e6*
         6. Then played Black's move of *e7e6*
         7. Updated the chessboard and displayed it with Black's move
         8. Then prompted the Player for the next move; expecting all further moves to be from the keyboard<p>